 One of the most widespread beliefs is that a dog, regardless of what breed, is ready to remain out in the cold for hours.
 While this may be valid for certain breeds, most dogs need a touch of additional consideration to protect them and keep them sound and happy during the coldest months.

 Dachshunds, by nature, have a very thin coat of fur for insulation.
-Even Dachshunds with long hair are not that much protected as it is not thick, neither layered.
-Dachshunds are more prone to bacterial and viral infections, so they are more sensitive to cold.
+Even Dachshunds with long hair are not that much protected as it is not thick, nor layered.
+Dachshunds are more prone to bacterial and viral infections, so they are more sensitive to colds.
 They also live longer than other dog breeds, so the older they get, the more it may be difficult for them to regulate their body temperature.

 Short-legged dogs are closer to the ground, as compared to other breeds.
 So, their body can catch a cold, not only from the air but from the ground too.
 Dachshund is a short-legged breed, so special attention must be paid to them in cold weather when they are outdoors.
-Dachshunds also have a long body, giving them a larger surface area; hence they are most susceptible to cold than normal dogs.
+Dachshunds also have long bodies, giving them a larger surface area; hence they are most susceptible to cold than normal dogs.

-Dachshunds, or any other dog for the matter, can withstand temperatures above 40°F. Anything below this temperature is hardly comfortable for a human, let alone a dog.
+Dachshunds, or any other dog for that matter, can withstand temperatures above 40°F. Anything below this temperature is hardly comfortable for a human, let alone a dog.
 Dachshunds should be given proper attention if they are let out in cold temperatures.

 Winter hazards for dachshunds

 Dogs, similar to people, can experience the ill effects of two chilly climate conditions, which you should find a way to anticipate and perceive.
 Ears, paws, and tails might be influenced by frostbite during exposure to serious cold, prompting torment and distress at any rate and loss of tissue in seriously frostbitten territories.
 Hypothermia is another condition.
-It occurs because of a decrease in normal; internal heat level prompting shuddering, torpidity, disarray.
+It occurs because of a decrease in normal; internal heat level prompting shuddering, torpidity, and disarray.
 Hypothermia may affect the dog’s central nervous system, heart rate, and immune system.
 The main signs of hypothermia are:

 - Muscle stiffness